nikitapond/in2HEP/README.md

 Intro slides can be found [here](http://svanstro.web.cern.ch/svanstro/in2hep/in2hep-outline.pdf), and an introductory notebook including FAQs can be found [here](https://github.com/nikitapond/in2HEP/blob/master/notebooks/ATLAS_Hbb_Challenge.ipynb)

 For the final NN based exercise, you can use a Google [Colab notebook].
 To do this, you go to google colab, and open a notebook.
 Select 'github'.
 Under the username, type 'nikitapond', select the repository 'in2Hep/master'.
 You can then open either the ATLAS_NN notebook or the ATLAS Cut Based.
 (See image below)

 <img src="notebooks/images/colab.png"  width="500">

+# IMPORTANT
+This repository (github.com/nikitapond/in2HEP) is the only one that should be used for this task.
+There are older versions of this project, which are linked on this github page.
+DO NOT USE THESE.
+They contain an old version of the data, which could negatively effect your results.

 ## If you are stuck...